How to Get Upvotes on Reddit: 12 Proven Strategies

 This ratio is not just a platform guideline — it is the observed threshold at which Reddit communities turn hostile.
 Accounts that post promotional content more frequently than this are flagged as spam, regardless of the content quality.

-The 90/10 rule has a practical benefit beyond avoiding bans: it makes your promotional posts more effective.
-An account with a history of valuable contributions is trusted.
 When that account posts something that benefits from community engagement, members who know the account are more likely to give it an upvote.

 Backlinko's analysis of content marketing approaches identifies consistent community contribution as the most sustainable driver of organic reach on Reddit — not posting frequency or content quality alone, but the combination of quality and consistent community value.